FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 2016

-Analysis of Commercial Rates Income €'m---
+Analysis of Commercial Rates Income €'m
+---
 19

 Article 29 of the Local Government (Financial & Audit Procedures) Regulations 2014